chirathyh/chirathyh.github.io/_pages/cv.md

   Dept. of Computer Science & Engineering, University of Moratuwa.<br>
   Supervised by Dr. Charith Chitraranjan<br>
   Development of a system using Machine Learning towards the prediction of Type 2 Diabetes, using readily available             Photoplethysmography (PPG) signals and physiological characteristics of users.<br>
-  Received a publication grant of the Prof. V K Samaranayake Research Grants scheme from the L.K.Domain Registry to attend the AIME 2019 conference.<br>
+  Funding: The research was partially funded by the Senate Research Council of the University of Moratuwa.
+Received a publication grant of the Prof. V K Samaranayake Research Grants scheme from the L.K.Domain Registry to attend the AIME 2019 conference.
 Received a Student Travek Grant from the AIME 2019 conference.<br>
   Publication: AIME 2019, Poland.